Edited: February, 2023

 But when it comes to the roast level of the coffee beans it’s a bit harder to find a straight-to-the-point answer.

 So here’s what’s the best coffee roast for a cold brew:

-Generally the dark is the most widely used coffee roast for full immersion cold brew.
+Generally, the dark is the most widely used coffee roast for full immersion cold brewing.

 This roast profile overshadows the intrinsic bean flavors, which results in a consistent robust taste batch after batch.